 Branching is one of the most powerful features in Git, and it allows developers to work on a copy of the code without changing the current version.
-This way, you can fix bugs or add features without having to worry about breaking something that’s already working.
+This way, you can fix bugs or add features without worrying about breaking something already working.

 If you want to create a branch in Git, first make sure that you have a clean working directory and you can verify by running the git status command.
 Creating branches is a simple step-by-step process.

 If you want to view all of the branches in your local working repository, open Git Bash and navigate to the repository.
 Then, type the following command:

 How To Create a Feature Branch In Git?

 We are going to learn how to create a feature branch in git or create a new branch now in our local working repository.
 Type the following command into your terminal to create a new branch named “feature1”.

 There are a few different ways you can create branches in Git, but we’ll start with the most basic method.
 We’ll cover a more advanced technique later on in this tutorial.

 After creating the branch, let’s run the Git branch command again to validate whether a new branch has been created or not in our local system.

 Note: The creation of our branch in the local working directory is now complete.
 Notice the “*” in front of the “dev” branch.
 The star means that this is the current branch we are currently on.

 You can do many things with the “git branch” command.
 Here are those: